Wang Xiaohong: Henan

-Career in Beijing
+Beijing

 In March 2015, he was appointed deputy mayor of Beijing and chief of Beijing Municipal Public Security Bureau.
 In May 2016, he was appointed as deputy minister of Ministry of Public Security and concurrently deputy mayor of Beijing and Bureau Chief of Beijing Municipal Public Security Bureau.
 In May 2017, he was confirmed as a minister-level official.
-On October 24, 2017, at 19th National Congress of the Chinese Communist Party, he was elected as a member of the 19th Central Committee of the Chinese Communist Party.
+On October 24, 2017, at 19th National Congress of the Chinese Communist Party, he was elected as a member of the 19th CCP Central Committee.
 On January 30, 2018, he resigned from his post as deputy mayor of Beijing.
-He remained a full member of the 20th Central Committee of the Chinese Communist Party.

-Career in the Ministry of Public Security
+Ministry of Public Security

 In March 2018, Wang Xiaohong became deputy party secretary and deputy minister of the Ministry of Public Security, person in charge work day-to-day (minister-level official).
 On April 24, 2020, Wang Xiaohong was no longer chief of Beijing Municipal Public Security Bureau.
 On 19 November 2021, he rose to become party secretary of the Ministry of Public Security, succeeding Zhao Kezhi.
+On 24 June 2022, he was appointed as the minister of public security and deputy secretary of the CCP Central Political and Legal Affairs Commission.
+He remained a full member of the 20th CCP Central Committee after the 20th CCP National Congress, where he was also appointed as a member of the CCP Secretariat.
+He was also appointed as a state councilor on 12 March 2023 in the Li Qiang Government.